-- Time Limit for Speakers: Individuals shall limit their presentation to three minutes, unless the time limit is prescheduled or waived by the board president or a majority of board members present.
-When there are a large number of speakers to be heard, the board may shorten the time.
+- Time Limit: Speakers will limit their comments to three minutes, unless the time limit is waived by the board president, or a majority of board members present.
+When there are a large number of speakers to be heard, the board may shorten the allotted time.

-- Acknowledgement of Speaker Comments: The speaker’s comments will be received and filed (for written copies) by the board.
-If appropriate, and for clarification purposes, the board president or superintendent may seek additional information from the speaker.
-The board president will thank the speaker for their comments.
-The board, at its discretion, may choose to place the topic on a future agenda or delegate any action to the administration.
+- Receipt of Speaker Comments: Comments will be received by the board and, if appropriate or for clarification purposes, the board president or superintendent may seek additional information from the speaker.
+The board, at its discretion, may choose to place the speaker’s topic on a future agenda or delegate any action to the appropriate administrator.

 - Special Procedures: The board reserves the right to establish special procedures to deal with extraordinary issues or circumstances.
-If the decision is made not to have audience communications at a particular meeting, it will be so noted on the board agenda which is posted at least 24 hours before the scheduled board meeting.
+If the decision is made not to include audience communications during a particular meeting, it will be noted on the board agenda which is posted at least 24 hours before the scheduled board meeting.

 Reviewed: 10/11; 9/16; 10/19

 Revised: 4/13; 8/14; 10/14; 9/21